 Propped up on her elbow, squeezing the neck of her stuffed animal between her forearm and bicep, Anna Maria tried to determine if the noise she heard was from her husband’s sleeping or if it was from an intruder.
 She pushed off the bed, onto her back.
 Sniper, the stuffed python, hissed a sigh of relief.
 Lifting her head, Anna Maria squinted to read the clock across the room, 4:15.
 Sighing herself, she leaned back into her pillow.
-It was unlikely an intruder would chose such a time to strike.
+It was unlikely an intruder would choose such a time to strike.
 The only people awake at this hour were masochists who were getting ready for a morning run or anxiety-riddle people who couldn’t sleep worth a damn.

 Anna Maria rolled back toward the door, a sliver of which she could see over Paul’s sleeping form.
 Perhaps the noises she heard were just Paul’s larger than life form heaving the bed frame into the wall.
 Or, she thought as the distinct sound of something falling landed in her ears, someone is stealing their shit.